This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The panel also writes an opinion on this case, which is not binding.
 Whether the group finds in your favor or not, you can proceed with filing once it has been decided.
 The opinion can also be used as evidence in court.

-File the complaint to begin the lawsuit officially.
+File the Complaint to Begin the Lawsuit Officially

 Your lawyer will begin the lawsuit by filing a complaint.
 This outlines the incident and how it contributed to your child’s condition and disabilities.
 It notifies the defendants and allows both sides to begin or continue gathering evidence and investigating.
 Your lawyer will collect evidence, conduct depositions, and find expert witnesses to testify on your behalf.

-Try to negotiate a settlement.
+Try to Negotiate a Settlement

-Go to trial before a jury.
+Go to Trial Before a Jury

 If the defendants won’t negotiate or if settlement talks fail, you can move on to a trial by jury.
-This can take time, and ultimately the decision comes down to the jury in your case.
-Your lawyer presents information and evidence, calls on expert witnesses, and does everything possible to prove to the jury that your child suffered from medical negligence.
+This can take time, and ultimately, the decision comes down to the jury in your case.

 The Process of Filing Discrimination Complaints in Louisiana